Indications

 Toxicity

 In the event of cannabinoid drug toxicity, as described above, treatment and management are largely supportive and focused on symptom relief.[29][30]
-Psychosis and agitation should have treatment with benzodiazepines and antipsychotics, preferably of the second-generation or atypical class, due to their lower risk of extrapyramidal effects.
+Psychosis and agitation should be treated with benzodiazepines and antipsychotics, preferably of the second-generation or atypical class, due to their lower risk of extrapyramidal effects.
 An electrocardiogram can rule out myocardial ischemia or dysrhythmias, and if present, the clinician should start empiric therapy with rate-controlling agents.[30]
 Hyperemesis should receive appropriate medication with antiemetics provided that the risk of dysrhythmias is sufficiently low.
-Clinicians need to address seizure activity with benzodiazepines and/or anticonvulsant agents as tolerated.
-Finally, signs of pulmonary compromise should necessitate supportive measures such as oxygen via nasal cannula, positive airway pressure ventilation, and endotracheal intubation if severe enough.
+Clinicians need to address seizure activity with benzodiazepines or anticonvulsant agents as tolerated.
+Finally, if severe enough, signs of pulmonary compromise should necessitate supportive measures such as oxygen via nasal cannula, positive airway pressure ventilation, and endotracheal intubation.

 Enhancing Healthcare Team Outcomes